andrew98450/Squzz/README.md

 # Squzz

-Evil Access Point Wifi on Raspberry Pi 3
+Evil Access Point Wifi on Raspberry Pi 3 using Parrot OS

 This is Attack Device script with AP